What to Expect on a 5 Day Water Fast

 Fasting for longer than 5 days can have continued benefits but after 5 days you risk losing lean body mass.
 For lean individuals like myself, I stay at 4–5 days.

-If you are looking to lose more weight than extending the fast can be extremely beneficial as long as you are feeling okay.
-In addition, if you have a chronic inflammatory condition and you are feeling better at Day 5 than you can consider continuing the fast.
+If you are looking to lose more weight then extending the fast can be extremely beneficial as long as you are feeling okay.
+In addition, if you have a chronic inflammatory condition and you are feeling better at Day 5 then you can consider continuing the fast.

 People have successfully done 40+ day water fasts without any issues.
 This doesn’t mean you have too but fasting like this can be safe and beneficial in certain circumstances.

 How Often Should I Do an Extended Fast?